Tips for Live Streaming Fitness Classes

 By Katherine Wernet

-LIVE from your phone, it’s a whole new way to teach classes.
+LIVE from anywhere, it’s a whole new way to teach classes.
 You’re a pro at teaching in the studio or gym, but live streaming is a different skill set.

-Here are some tips to get you feeling cool, calm, and collected in front of the camera.
+Here are some tips to get you—or your team—feeling cool, calm, and collected in front of the camera.

 What to wear when you live stream